 Return flight ticket – you will be asked to present it when you arrive in Singapore.
 The immigration officers just want to make sure that you will leave before your visa expires.

 We propose three options:

-Standard processing – your application is processed within 24 hours, and you will be charged USD 20.00.
+Standard processing – your application is processed within 1 Business Day, and you will be charged USD 20.00.

 Click here to start your application.

 In August 2019, the Singapore Immigration and Checkpoints Authority (ICA) introduced the Electronic Arrival Card to replace the traditional paper Disembarkation / Embarkation Card (DE Card).